jlperona-teaching/ecs390-spring20/seminars/week07.md

 ### Splitting into Groups

-For this exercise, we're going to split into groups of 3 to 4.
+For this exercise, we're going to split into breakout rooms of 3 to 4.
-Rearrange yourselves so that you can all discuss with each other.
+Since I cannot screen share to breakout rooms, I would suggest one person in each group screen share the scenario prompts.

-Read through the first scenario, which will be shown on the projector.
+Read through the first scenario below.
-Once everyone is done reading, respond to the discussion prompts below.
+Once everyone is done reading, respond to the discussion prompts for that scenario.
 Once you're done with the first scenario, proceed to the second one.
 I will announce when 7.5 minutes have passed; at that time, you should move on to discussion the second scenario.

-**Under construction.**

 ### Scenario 1